ThomasRooney/Android-Buck-Boilerplate/README.md

 	./scripts/configure-local.sh

 At this point, `buck` and the android sdk/ndk are fully set up for your system.

 Running this next command produces keys used to sign the .apk, so it can be installed on a device.

 	./scripts/regen-keys.sh

+# Building the application

 Finally, at this point you should be able to build the Android application with `buck build app` in the root directory of this project.
-This command is also wrapped with
+This command is also wrapped with the following script

 	./scripts/build.sh